 Verdict: If you are rebuilding credit and cant qualify for a normal card, then the Shell Drive For Five might be worth looking in to.
 For everyone else, this credit card is a total joke.

 Shell Select Member

 This one carries a $25.00 annual fee.
-It offers rewards, but surprisingly not on fuel!
+It offers rewards, but bizarrely = not on fuel!

-Rewards: This one is NOT a major credit card, but the difference between this and the other is that you can use it to book travel.
+Rewards: This one is NOT a major credit card, but the difference between this and the other private label card Shell offers is that you can use it to book travel.
 It touts 10% cash back on hotels and 5% on airlines and car rentals.

-Of course the next logical question is “Are their prices really the best?” and that I do not know, but I am certainly skeptical (if you have the card, please chime in with feedback on this).
-What’s really bizarre is that this his card offers no rebates or discounts on gas.
+Of course, the next logical question is “Are their prices really the best or at least competitive with other travel booking options?” and that I do not know, but I am certainly skeptical (if you have the card, please chime in with feedback on this).
+As mentioned, what’s really strange and a big disconnect is that this his card offers no rebates or discounts on gas.

 Interest Rate: Same as above: 24.99%.

 Other Benefits: Some travel insurance benefits, but at amounts lower than what many credit cards offer.

 Verdict: It offers no gas discount and the travel reservation hotline sounds like a red herring to me.
 I would definitely pass on this, especially considering that it has a $25.00 annual fee.
 Plus, reportedly you can’t pay for these travel bookings with your Shell credit card.
 They require you to have a Visa/MasterCard on file to charge them to, though you have to have the Shell card to get the 10% cash back on hotels and 5% on airlines.

 This is their only “normal” credit card; it can be used anywhere MasterCard is accepted.